 What editorial services are provided?

-- simple proofreading (basic, checking spelling, punctuation and grammar only) or enhanced proof reading (looking at layout and style consistency also)
+- proofreading (checking spelling, punctuation and grammar, and looking at layout and style consistency)

-- light editing (not a full copyedit, but improving flow and readability)
+- proofreading with light editing (not a full copyedit, but improving flow and readability)

 - paraphrasing (keeping your ideas but changing the way they are expressed)

-- text condensing (reducing the word count, perhaps by cutting out he waffle or padding and keeping it lean in sticking with the main ideas)
+- text condensing (rewriting to reduce the word count, perhaps by cutting out the waffle or padding and keeping it lean in sticking with the main ideas).

 Proofreading: What is proofreading?

 - Proofreading is the close and detailed checking of a document or publication in order to rectify incorrect spelling, punctuation, capitalization, grammar, and consistency errors, as already covered on the benefits of proofreading page.

 - As a proofreader I can also alert you to the use of clichéd and stale writing and inconsistencies of language, layout, formatting, and presentation of facts and data.